|

 University of Chicago, and Rutgers University.
 For a number of years, he has studied

-Chinese poetry and calligraphy with Prof. Leon Chang. the University of Chicago, and
+Chinese poetry and calligraphy with Prof. Leon Chang.

 Flannery's enthusiasm for the arts is especially evident in his knowledge of music and